Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Overview of the remaining sections

-Let us define how $\Phi$ handles a monic monomial input from $R[x,y,z]$, where $R$ is some integral domain.
+Let us define the output of $\Phi$ for monic monomial inputs from $R[x,y,z]$, where $R$ is some integral domain.
 Arbitrary inputs are then handled by extending linearly.
 Consider the input $x^\ell y^mz^n$ with $\ell,m,n>0$.
 For any $\cO\subseteq\cM(R)$, we have by virtue of $\bt$ being a Markoff triple (we need not even assume $\cO$ is $\Gamma$-invariant here).
 The total degree of $x^{\ell-1}y^{m-1}z^{n-1}(x^2+y^2+z^2-\kappa)$ is one less than that of $x^\ell y^mz^n$.
 We denote a reduction of this form as $\rho$, so Now consider a monomial with only two variables, say $y^mz^n$ with $m,n > 0$.
 If $\cO\subset\cM(R)$ is closed under the first-coordinate Vieta involution then Again, the total degree of $2xy^{m-1}z^{n-1}$ is one less than the degree of the input.
-We express a step of this form as Of course $\sigma_y$ and $\sigma_z$ are defined analogously.
-Once all multivariate terms of $f$ have been eliminated, what remains can be expressed in $x$ alone using the variable permutations in $\Gamma$.
-We use $\tau_x$, $\tau_y$, and $\tau_z$ to denote the transpositions that fix $x$, $y$, and $z$, respectively.
-For a step of this form we write The final result is the desired univariate polynomial $\Phi(f)$ that satisfies
+We abuse notation and express a step of this form as Of course $\sigma_y$ and $\sigma_z$ are defined analogously.
+Once all multivariate terms of $f$ have been eliminated, what remains can be expressed in $x$ alone using the coordinate permutations $\tau_x,\tau_y,\tau_z\in\Gamma$.
+Again we abuse notation and write The final result is the desired univariate polynomial $\Phi(f)$ that satisfies

 Our reduction algorithm is deterministic because for every monomial there is a unique prescribed operation.
 Note that the choice to combine ``like terms" at any stage does not affect the output because we defined $\Phi$ on monomials and extended linearly.
 Also note that variable permutations need not be reserved for the final stage.
 For example, the result is the same whether we apply $\sigma_x$, $\tau_z\circ\sigma_y$, and $\tau_y\circ \sigma_z$ to the three terms of $yz+xz+xy$, respectively, or whether we permute variables in order to combine the three monomials first then apply $\sigma_x$ to $3yz$.
 The general principle is below.
-It matches the relation between $\tau_i$ and $\sigma_j$ as elements of $\Gamma$.
+It matches the relation between $\tau_i$ and $\sigma_j$ viewed as elements of~$\Gamma$.

 \begin{proposition} For any $i,j\in\{x,y,z\}$, $\tau_i\circ\sigma_j = \sigma_{\tau_i(j)}\circ\tau_i$ on any applicable bivariate monomial, and $\tau_i\circ\rho = \rho\circ\tau_i$ on any trivariate monomial.\end{proposition}